paultcochrane/blog-travis-ci-com/_posts/2014-06-06-artifacts-addon.md

 permalink: /2014-06-06-artifacts-revisited
 ---

+This is my first time posting here, and it's important to know that I am not a Travis CI employee, but instead an employee of ModCloth.
+This post came about as a result of having worked with the Travis CI team to design and build a new artifact management capability based on our experience using Travis Pro.

+While the majority of the code was written by me, direction and guidance were provided throughout by my peers at ModCloth and the Travis CI team.
+I can't say enough good things about the process of contributing to such an important part of my team's toolkit.
+With that introduction out of the way, I'd love to tell you about what we've built together.

 If whatever you're running on Travis CI produces artifacts, you'll no doubt be thrilled to hear that we want to make saving these artifacts super easy for you.